SSimonPhd/portfolio/README.md

 16. Added my Github page link (opens in a new tab) to project icons as a placeholder until my class projects are deployed

+17. Added copyright and validator links to footer

-17. Commented HTML & CSS to indicate changes made
+18. Commented HTML & CSS to indicate changes made

 - Screenshot